-Here at Haynes Acupuncture Gold Coast, our qualified acupuncturists practice a style of traditional medicine based on more than 2,500 years of Chinese medical practice.
+Here at Haynes Acupuncture Gold Coast, our qualified acupuncturists practice traditional medicine based on more than 2,500 years of Chinese medical practice.

 Within acupuncture care, self-care advice is not seen as an ‘add-on’ but rather as an integral and interactive component of a theory-based complex intervention.

 In Chinese medicine, the skin is considered so important that it is referred to as the third kidney that conducts vital Qi (energy).
 In Chinese medicine, dry brushing is most definitely not a fad or a gimmick.
 It is an age-old beauty and health technique and the Chinese traditionally used loofahs.
 Practitioners of Traditional Chinese Medicine have known for a long time that dry brushing stimulates the lymph canals to drain toxic matter into the colon, thereby purifying the entire lymph system.

 Increases circulation: The lymphatic system is a significant part of our body’s immune system.
 Our lymphatic systems clear cellular waste products from our tissues and transport them to our blood for elimination.
 This process is referred to as lymphatic drainage.
 When the lymphatic system is congested, this stagnation can lead to inflammation and illness.
 Dry skin brushing stimulates lymphatic system circulation, allowing toxins to be brought to organs of elimination, which ultimately aids in detoxification.

 Exfoliates: The process of running a firm, bristled brush over the skin helps loosen and remove dead skin cells, naturally exfoliating the skin.
 Not only does it exfoliate, but it also clears oil, dirt and residue from the pores, allowing your skin to breathe.